Answers to your questions about Ladden Garden Village housing development in Yate.

 What is the anticipated start and completion time for the nursery on Fletcher Road?

 The nursery on Fletcher Way is expected to be delivered after the completion of the Dowsell Way nursery.
 This would be subject to demand and the identification of an operator for the nursery.
+The specification requirements have been identified and the site is subject of marketing to operators at the moment for expressions of interest.

 The construction of the Fletcher Way nursery would be anticipated to take a similar amount of time as the nursery on Dowsell Way, around 44 weeks.